stomp/stomp-spec/src/stomp-specification-1.2.md

 ## Once Connected

-A client MAY send a frame not in this list, but for such a frame a STOMP 1.2 server MAY respond with an `ERROR` frame.
+A client MAY send a frame not in this list, but for such a frame a STOMP 1.2 server MAY respond with an `ERROR` frame and then close the connection.

 * [`SEND`](#SEND)
 * [`SUBSCRIBE`](#SUBSCRIBE)